5.2.2 Data Display

 /rosout -

-Check if the PC and RDK networks can ping each other;
+Check whether the PC and RDK can ping each other.

 -

-Check if the IP addresses of the PC and RDK have the same first three digits;
+Ensure the first three segments of the IP addresses of the PC and RDK are identical.

 -